antresssss/EasyNews/README.md

     pip install -r requirements.txt
     ```

-3. Create a `.env` file in the root directory and add your Google API key(assuming you have generated one, if not search up on how to create one):
+3. Create a `.env` file in the root directory and add your Google API key(assuming you have generated one, if not then search up on how to create one):

     ```env
     GOOGLE_API_KEY=your_google_api_key